-Finally though I saw this big oriental vase.
+Then I saw this big oriental (or oriental-style) vase.
 It was about three feet high, just the right height, and it appeared to be empty.

 I just couldn’t hold it in any longer, so I lifted my alleged instrument of manhood out of my swimming trunks and held it over the mouth of the vase, when suddenly I heard footsteps, the distant sound of a man’s sandals on hard parquet floor.

 I turned away from the sound, quickly stowing away the damned thing, and, looking over my shoulder I saw Jesus rounding the corner into the hallway in which I stood.
 We were about fifty feet apart.

 “Arnold!” he called, almost sliding to a stop on the floor.
 “I’ve been looking all over for you!
 What are you doing?”

 I patted the gilded edge of its mouth.

 “Yeah,” he said, walking toward me down this long corridor.
 He must have found cigarettes in his father’s office, or somewhere.
 Anyway, he was smoking.
 “It’s a nice piece,” he said.
 “Ming Dynasty, I believe.
 But why didn’t you wait?”